 How Do I Know if I am receiving Maximum SSI?

 Maximum SSI is $735 in most states.
 Some states add a small state supplement making it $20-$50 higher.
-In California, the state supplement is $150, but you can’t get food stamps.
+In California, maximum SSI is $890.

 If your check is lower than this, it you may wish to read this article: Ten Common Reasons SSI Might Be Low